sshuttle/sshuttle/README.rst

  - You don't necessarily have admin access on the remote network.

  - The remote network has no VPN, or only stupid/complex VPN protocols (IPsec, PPTP, etc).
-Or maybe you <i>are</i> the admin and you just got frustrated with the awful state of VPN tools.
+Or maybe you *are* the admin and you just got frustrated with the awful state of VPN tools.

  - You don't want to create an ssh port forward for every single host/port on the remote network.

  - You hate openssh's port forwarding because it's randomly slow and/or stupid.

  - You can't use openssh's PermitTunnel feature because it's disabled by default on openssh servers; plus it does TCP-over-TCP, which has terrible performance (see below).

 Prerequisites